laminas/laminas-coding-standard/docs/book/v4/intro.md

 > ### New Rules or Sniffs
 >
 > New rules or Sniffs may not be introduced in minor or bugfix releases and
-> should always be based on the develop branch and queued for the next major
+> should always be based on the next major release branch, unless considered a
-> release, unless considered a bugfix for existing rules.
+> bugfix for existing rules.

 If you want to test changes against Laminas components or your own projects, install your forked laminas-coding-standard globally with Composer: